 “My mind was distressed, not so much at the great pecuniary loss which the destruction of Iranistan would involve, as at the possibility that some of my family or visitors would be killed or seriously injured in attempting to save something from the fire.
 Then I thought of the sore disappointment this calamity would cause to the young couple, as well as to those who were invited to the wedding.
 I saw that Mr. Thompson looked pale and axnious.

 “‘Never mind! said I; ‘we can’t help these things; the house will probably be burned; but if no one is killed or injured, you shall be married tonight, if we are obliged to perform the ceremony in the coach-house.'”
 “On our way, we overtook a fire company, and I implored them to ‘hurry up their machine.’

 Arriving in sight of Iranistan, we saw huge volumes of smoke rolling out from the roof and many men on the top of the house were passing buckets of water to pour on the fire.

 Fortunately, several men had been engaged during the day in repairing the roof, and their ladders were against the house.
 By these means and with the assistance of the men employed upon my grounds, water was passed very rapidly, and the flames were soon subdued without serious damage.

 The visitors of Iranistan were thoroughly frightened; Catherine Hayes and other visitors, packed their trunks and had them carried out on the lawn; and the house came as near destruction as it well could and escape.”

-Despite Barnum’s Iranistan burning to the ground, he remained in Bridgeport.
-In 1860, Barnum built another house in Bridgeport, next to that of his daughter Caroline, not far from the ruins of Iranistan.
+Despite Iranistan burning to the ground, P.T.
+Barnum remained in Bridgeport.
+In 1860 he built another house, next to that of his daughter Caroline, not far from the ruins of Iranistan.